-The Company derives revenue primarily from software development, maintenance of software/hardware and related services, business process services, sale of IT and other products.
+The Company derives revenue primarily from IT services & ITES and business process services.

 Revenue is recognised upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
 To recognize revenues, the Company applies the following five step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenues when a performance obligation is satisfied.